MaximilianMcC/music-game/README.md

 # music-game
 rhythm game music thingy piano tiles 2014

+> [!WARNING]
+> If you move the window when in a song the audio will go out of sync (raylib issue) 🤬🤬🤬

+# Plans and whatnot
+Nothing here confirmed btw
+- [ ] leaderboard for songs
+- [ ] Online song downloader/browser so you don't have to manually import songs
+- [ ] fancy ui for a song/map editor

 # How make a song
 To make a song then make a `.song` file inside of a directory with whatever name you want.
 The first section should contain a name, artist, mapper, difficult *(from 1 - 5, with 5 being hardest)*.
 A `#` is a comment btw.
 The duration part says how many **seconds** is waited before the next row is played.
 The cover image is always at `./cover.png` and the music/song is always at `./song.mp3`.